On formulas and fractional exponents for umbral operators: Introduction

 \section{Introduction}

-There has been some notable research on \emph{Laguerre polynomials} \cite{dattoli1998,dattoli1999,dattoli2000,dattoli2008} leading to an explicit expression for the \emph{Laguerre umbral operator} $L$, defined as the linear map sending the monomials $\{x^n\}_{n\ge0}$ to the Laguerre polynomials $\{L_n(x)\}_{n\ge0}$.
-This line of research shows that $L = e^{-\x D^2}$, where $\x$ denotes multiplication by $x$ and $D$ the derivative with respect to $x$.
+Previous work on \emph{Laguerre polynomials} \cite{dattoli1998,dattoli1999,dattoli2000,dattoli2008} led to an explicit expression for the \emph{Laguerre umbral operator} $L$, namely the linear map sending the monomials $\{x^n\}_{n\ge0}$ to the Laguerre polynomials $\{L_n(x)\}_{n\ge0}$.
+More precisely, this research shows that $L = e^{-\x D^2}$, where $\x$ denotes multiplication by $x$ and $D$ differentiation with respect to $x$.